-Since we’re already sidestepping authentic Vietnamese summer rolls by including shredded cabbage in place of shredded lettuce and rice vermicelli, you may as well get all crazy creative and include whatever kaleidoscopic colors of veggies you and your friends and family fancy, whether cut into skinny spears or shredded or super thinly sliced.
+Since we’re already sidestepping authentic Vietnamese rice paper rolls by including shredded cabbage in place of shredded lettuce and rice vermicelli, you may as well get all crazy creative and include whatever kaleidoscopic colors of veggies you and your friends and family fancy, whether cut into skinny spears or shredded or super thinly sliced.
 Here, a little inspiration to get you thinking…

 – Romaine lettuce

 – Chioggia or golden beets

 Summer rolls are a cold, uncooked Vietnamese appetizer that are made with rice paper wrappers filled with fresh vegetables, vermicelli noodles, and often some type of protein like chicken, pork, fish (like these salmon summer rolls), or shrimp.
 Spring rolls are made with vegetables and protein wrapped in a flour wrapper, then deep fried and served hot.

 Absolutely.
 Prepare the rolls and dipping sauce as directed in the recipe, then cover the rolls with parchment, followed by plastic wrap, and keep refrigerated for up to 24 hours.
 The dipping sauce can be stored separately in a covered bowl or plastic container in the fridge.

 Veggie Summer Rolls with Peanut Dipping Sauce

 - 1 cup lightly packed basil leaves

 - Six (8-to 9-inch) rice papers